26 Pros and Cons of Living in Kotor, Montenegro

 Pro: Several Good Restaurants Serving Traditional Food

 Kotor has a variety of traditional Montenegrin restaurants that serve local specialties like cevapi (grilled minced meat), kacamak (cornmeal dish), and priganice (fried dough balls).
 The town’s seaside location ensures a focus on fresh ingredients, and you can enjoy many authentic, family-run eateries at reasonable prices.
+For specific spots and what to order, start with our Kotor Food guide.

 Con: Limited Dining Options For Those Seeking International Cuisine